 - your friends tease you if you make a mistake with colour, like if you are talking about cars and you get a colour wrong

-– you sometimes have trouble understanding what your teacher means because you can’t see the colours she’s talking about
+- you sometimes have trouble understanding what your teacher means because you can’t see the colours he or she is talking about

 - you might not be sure where a cricket ball is in the grass, or which coloured cones to run around in football training